ian-p-johnson/order-book/README.md

   UMAUSDT    1,779,407    10  20.2  73.7  83.8  88.6  92.0  97.5  99.4  99.7
 ```

-Note that in many cases a 10-50 level deep direct window  will handle 90% of updates,
+Note that in many cases a 10-50 level deep direct window  will accommodate 90% of updates,
 leaving just a few troublesome symbols (e.g. BTCUSDT) where window depth of 1000 or more would be
 needed to capture most of the activity.
 1000 levels is 1000 x sizeof(int) (assuming int32 quantity = 4KB) - not a problem for modern
 CPU architecture, well within L2/L3 cache.
 The Sliding Window book is more of a challenge for
-a GPU where the parallel availability of faster memory is far more restricted - explict shared memory on
+a GPU where the availability of multiple regions of faster memory is far more restricted - explict shared memory on
 a typical GTX/RTX GPU is generally 48-128K, spread over a large number of concurrent GPU threads,
 3K-50K depending on SIMT capabilities.
 Fast L2 is also rather limited

 ## Requirements
-The requirement is Price: 0.01 -> 999.99 and Quantity: 0.00 -> 10737418.23.
+The requirement are Price: 0.01 -> 999.99 and Quantity: 0.00 -> 10737418.23.
 The primitive type
 int (or int32 - 30 bits required) is sufficiently capable of representing the range of prices
 and quantities if all values are scaled x 100 (which incidentally reduces complications with
 rounding issues on calculations involving floating point numbers) int32 tends to be a very